ItsAntiUp/led-matrix-8x8/README.md

 ## Displaying Characters
 ```
-void LEDMatrix8x8::displayCharacter(char ch, int duration);
+void LEDMatrix8x8::displayCharacter(char ch, int duration, AnimationMode animationMode);
 ```

-Display an ASCII character on the screen for the specified duration.
+Display an ASCII character on the screen for the specified duration, in the specified animation mode.

 ## Displaying Text
 ```
-void LEDMatrix8x8::displayText(String text, int delay);
+void LEDMatrix8x8::displayText(String text, int delay, AnimationMode animationMode);
 ```

-Display a block of text on the screen, letter by letter, at the provided intervals.
+Display a block of text on the screen, letter by letter, at the provided intervals and specified animation mode.
 The delay parameter specifies the time interval (in milliseconds) between displaying each character.

 ## Displaying Animations
 ```
-void LEDMatrix8x8::displayAnimation(AnimationType animationType, AnimationMode animationMode, int duration);
+void LEDMatrix8x8::displayAnimation(int duration, AnimationType animationType, AnimationMode animationMode);
 ```

-Display an animation on the screen for the specified direction and duration.
+Display an animation on the screen for the specified animation mode and duration.

 ## Scrolling Text
 ```
-void LEDMatrix8x8::scrollText(String text, int delay);
+void LEDMatrix8x8::scrollText(String text, int delay, AnimationMode animationMode);
 ```

-Display the provided text as a scrolling animation with the specified delay between frames.
+Display the provided text as a scrolling animation with the specified animation mode and delay between frames.

 ## Example Usage